openwebbu/intro-webdev-2018/README.md

 ![looking for that dank breakpoint](./doc/responsive/looking-for-breakpoint.gif)

-For starters, I don't like the amount of left offset that the brand logo has on smaller devices.

 Although I can try and pinpoint exactly at what width the three feature boxes begin to overlap, it's usually not worth stressing over specifics when it comes to breakpoints.
 So I pick 650px here as our breakpoint and add the following rule:

 ```css